AnishNavalgund/vidyaNav-ai-frontend/README.md

 # VidyaNav-ai Frontend

-VidyaNav-ai is an AI-powered educational assistant for teachers in multi-grade classrooms in rural India.
+VidyaNav-ai is an AI-powered educational assistant for teachers in multi-grade classrooms in rural areas.
 It helps generate smart worksheets, instant knowledge answers, and visual aids for classroom use.

 ## About the Project